Foreign relations of Northern Cyprus: International recognition

 The Nakhichivan Autonomous Republic (an exclave of Azerbaijan) had issued a resolution in the mid-1990s recognising the TRNC's independence, but Azerbaijan itself has yet refrained to officially support this decision due to the Nagorno-Karabakh issue.
 Azerbaijan is sympathetic to the TRNC, but the Republic of Cyprus could recognise Nagorno-Karabakh if Azerbaijan officially recognised the TRNC.
 Lately high level contacts between Azerbaijan and Northern Cyprus have increased.
 Faiz Sucuoğlu, TRNC's Prime Minister at the time expressed his hope in 2022 that Azerbaijan would recognise his country.

-TRNC Foreign Minister Tahsin Ertuğruloğlu made a call to the members of OIC on September 23, 2022, at a coordination meeting of the Organization's ministers of foreign affairs, at New York, to recognize his country, only a couple of days after a similar call by the President of Turkey to the international community at the 77th UNGA.
+TRNC Foreign Minister Tahsin Ertuğruloğlu made a call to the members of OIC on 23 September 2022, at a coordination meeting of the Organization's ministers of foreign affairs, at New York, to recognize his country, only a couple of days after a similar call by the President of Turkey to the international community at the 77th UNGA.

+Northern Cyprus is recognised by the Commonwealth of Nations as a part of the Republic of Cyprus, not as an independent country.

+In July 2024, at the summit of the Organization of Turkic States the Azerbaijani President, Ilham Aliyev congratulated the President of Northern Cyprus, Ersin Tatar for the 50 years since the Turkish invasion of Cyprus and mentioned that the participation in the Turkic summit is a crucial step towards the recognition of Northern Cyprus.

 Diplomatic representations

 Since the establishment of the TRNC in 1983, only Turkey maintains a resident embassy in Northern Cyprus, and opened a Consulate General in Famagusta in mid January 2023.
 The TRNC has an embassy in Ankara and consulates in several major cities of Turkey.

 In various other countries, the TRNC has representative offices, some of which are unofficial.
 Turkey represents the TRNC's interests in countries without such offices.
-In North Nicosia (the Turkish Cypriot administered northern half), both the British High Commissioner to Cyprus and the United States Ambassador to Cyprus have their formal residences, though since these residences had been in use since before 1963, it is not indicative of formal recognition of the TRNC by the United Kingdom or United States.
+In North Nicosia (the Turkish Cypriot-administered northern half), both the British High Commissioner to Cyprus and the United States Ambassador to Cyprus have their formal residences, though since these residences had been in use since before 1963, it is not indicative of formal recognition of the TRNC by the United Kingdom or United States.
 In the same situation are the representative offices maintained by Australia, France, Germany, South Korea.

 In May 2015, the EU Infopoint office that aims to bring the Turkish Cypriots closer to the EU, has been inaugurated in North Nicosia.

 Honorary Representatives are also appointed by the TRNC in various other cities to represent the TRNC and to assist the primary TRNC Representative Offices.

-United States, United Kingdom and Australia have representation offices in Northern Nicosia.
+United States, United Kingdom, Russia, Germany, France, Pakistan and Azerbaijan have representation offices in Northern Nicosia.
 As well, Northern Cyprus has a number of representations in other countries with various status.

-Foreign Minister
+Foreign minister

-The current Foreign Minister, since December 2020, is Tahsin Ertuğruloğlu.
+The current Foreign Minister is Tahsin Ertuğruloğlu.
+He is holding this position for the fourth time, since 1983.